ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 the minimum, the start-seq and end-seq of the update graph and a server-recommended edge to consume first.

-In the simplest use case, for client pull, the TIPS view summary provides enough information for the client to continuously pull each additional update, following the workflow in {{fig-workflow-pull}}.
+For client pull, the TIPS view summary provides enough information for the client to continuously pull each additional update, following the workflow in
+{{fig-workflow-pull}}.
+Detailed specification of this mode is given in {{pull}}.
+Note that in {{fig-workflow-pull}}, the update item at `/<tips-view-uri1>/ug/<j>/<j+1>` may not yet exist, so the server holds the request until the update becomes available (long polling).

 ~~~~ drawing
 Client                                  TIPS